jakob-hendrix/csharp-examples/pluralsight-demo/CityInfo/NOTES.md

 - attributes are fine, but they combine rules with models
 - look into FluidValidation

+## Put/Patch

+- can return the response as the content, or return nothing
+- you can update partial values using a PATCH
+  - JSON patch doc is a list of operations - Microsoft.AspNetCore.JsonPatch

 ## Rules

 - use diff DTO for creating vs returning an item